 You can use a bathroom scale if this is your only option, and a larger postal scale would work as well.
 We borrow a butcher’s scale which is accurate to the hundredth of a pound and of course we round up!
 How much do we pay for the candy?
 Some offices accept candy and do not give a financial incentive, and other offices pay $2 per pound.
 At my office we offer $1 per pound which is the most common among other offices as well.

 Some offices have sponsors that are covering their expenses but most, like my office, are donating their own money towards this great cause.
 Last year we collected 700 pounds of candy from 177 kids for $627 Some of the candy was donated, and several children donated their money toward the shipping cost of the candy.

-We listed the amount of candy collected by all the office who reported that information to us last year.
+We listed the amount of candy collected by all the offices that reported that information to us last year.
 The list is here.
 It appears as though the average is approximately 500 pounds although some offices collected as much as 6000 pounds!!

-There is no need to ship the candy to Iraq.
-You should ship your candy to Operation Gratitude and they will address hundreds of thousands of gift boxes each with an individual soldiers name on it (see below for more on Operation Gratitude).
+There is no need to ship the candy to Iraq, Afghanistan or other military hotspots.
+You should ship your candy to Operation Gratitude and they will address hundreds of thousands of gift boxes each with an individual service member's name on it (see below for more on Operation Gratitude).

 A few offices have sponsors that are covering their shipping expenses, but most, like my office, are donating their own money towards this great cause.
 There is a great deal more information available online in last year’s newsletters.
 They can be found at www.dentalproshop.com/news.
 There are 10 newsletters online, be sure to read them all!